carriercomm/nodebb_sample/README.md

 ##Nodebb 3rd party single sign on

-1) Set up an oauth2 endpoint on your website an examsple has been provided at this [repo](https://github.com/sajithdil/oauth2orize-example)
+1) Set up an oauth2 endpoint on your website.
+An examsple has been provided at this [repo](https://github.com/sajithdil/oauth2orize-example)

-2) add this plugin to nodebb [repo](https://github.com/sajithdil/nodebb-plugin-sso-oauth) its not on npm so do a "npm intsall git+https://github.com/sajithdil/nodebb-plugin-sso-oauth --save" (this will also save the dependency to package.json)
+2) add this plugin to nodebb [repo](https://github.com/sajithdil/nodebb-plugin-sso-oauth)
+its not on npm so do a <code>npm intsall git+https://github.com/sajithdil/nodebb-plugin-sso-oauth --save </code>(this will also save the dependency to package.json)

 3) go to _library.js_ of the above set up plugin and do the configuration required.